marmelab/react-admin/docs/RestClients.md

 ### Error Format

 When the REST API returns an error, the rest client should `throw` an `Error` object.
 This object should contain a `status` property with the HTTP response code (404, 500, etc.).
-Admin-on-rest inspects this error code, and uses it for [authentication](./Authentication.md) (in case of 401 or 403 errors).
+React-admin inspects this error code, and uses it for [authentication](./Authentication.md) (in case of 401 or 403 errors).

 ### Example implementation